How to break your fast

 - Finish your meal off with an avocado if you’re still feeling hungry.

-If you follow this protocol and still experience problems, try to take another tablespoon of psyllium husk in a cup of water.
-The next time you are fasting and are about to resume eating, you may want to try the above protocol but add in two tablespoons of psyllium in water at the start.
+If you follow this protocol and still experience problems, you can consider a tablespoon of psyllium husk in a cup of water.
+Some find this can help while others may find it increases bloating.
+If it helps you, the next time you are fasting and are about to resume eating, you may want to try the above protocol but add in a tablespoon of psyllium in water at the start.

 7. A word about alcohol